Cost to move from Iowa to Vermont (2026)

 Who regulates interstate moves out of Iowa?

-Interstate moves out of Iowa are regulated by the Federal Motor Carrier Safety Administration (FMCSA).
-The FMCSA requires all interstate movers to register with the U.S. Department of Transportation and maintain an active USDOT number.
+Interstate moves from Iowa are regulated by the Federal Motor Carrier Safety Administration (FMCSA), a division of the U.S. Department of Transportation.
+All interstate movers are required to hold an active USDOT number.
+Federal rules also give you the right to a written estimate, the right to dispute a bill that exceeds your binding estimate, and the right to have your belongings released once you've paid the agreed amount.
 Verify any mover you're considering at the FMCSA site before signing a contract.

 What should you do when you arrive in Vermont?